bifurcationkit/DDEBifurcationKit.jl/docs/src/index.md

 ## 📦 Installation

-Assuming that you already have Julia correctly installed, it suffices to import `DDEBifurcationKit.jl` in the standard way:
+Assuming that you already have Julia correctly installed, it suffices to add `DDEBifurcationKit.jl` in the standard way:

-`import Pkg; Pkg.add("https://github.com/bifurcationkit/DDEBifurcationKit.jl")`
+`] add DDEBifurcationKit.jl`

 ## 📚 Citing this work
 If you use this package for your work, we ask that you **cite** the following paper!!
 Open source development strongly depends on this.
 It is referenced on [HAL-Inria](https://hal.archives-ouvertes.fr/hal-02902346) with *bibtex* entry [CITATION.bib](https://github.com/bifurcationkit/BifurcationKit.jl/blob/master/CITATION.bib).